austriker27/showntell__401k/src/slides/01-intro.md

-# Disclosure
+### Disclosure

-_By remaining in this presentation and absorbing this information (or clicking through the website) you are aware this is not financial advice and you should consult a financial professional with the proper licenses before making any decisions.
-Investing involves risk including risk of loss._
+<sup>_By remaining in this presentation and absorbing this information (or clicking through the website) you are aware this is not financial advice and you should consult a financial professional with the proper licenses before making any decisions.
+Investing involves risk including risk of loss._</sup>

-_Investors should be aware that system response, execution price, speed, liquidity, market data, and account access times are affected by many factors, including market volatility, size and type of order, market conditions, system performance, and other factors._
+<sup>_Investors should be aware that system response, execution price, speed, liquidity, market data, and account access times are affected by many factors, including market volatility, size and type of order, market conditions, system performance, and other factors._</sup>

 ---